iamslash/TIL/git/gitinternals.md

 033b4468fa6b2a9547a70d88d1bbe8bf3f9ed0d5 blob   22044 5792 4977696
 82c99a3e86bb1267b236a4b6eff7868d97489af1 blob   4975916 4976258 1438

+# If you pass --objects to rev-list, it lists all the commit SHA-1s and also the blob SHA-1s with the file paths associated with them.
+You can use this to find your blob’s name:
 $ git rev-list --objects --all | grep 82c99a3
 82c99a3e86bb1267b236a4b6eff7868d97489af1 git.tgz